angelajt/llm-language-bias/README.md

 ### Qwen2

 [qwen2](https://github.com/angelajt/llm-language-bias/blob/main/qwen2.ipynb)
 This model supports Chinese (Mandarin).
-Also,the we can compare the results to those of models developed in the US (GPT, Llama...).
+Also, we can compare the results to those of models developed in the US (GPT, Llama...).
 - English
 - Spanish
 - Mandarin